RULES OF TENNIS 2013 - RULE 1. THE COURT

 • The other lines of the court shall be between 1 inch (2.5 cm) and 2 inches (5 cm) wide, except that the base lines may be up to 4 inches (10 cm) wide.

 All court measurements shall be made to the outside of the lines and all lines of the court shall be of the same colour clearly contrasting with the colour of the surface.

-No advertising is allowed on the court, net, strap, band, net posts or singles sticks except as provided in Appendix III.
+No advertising is allowed on the court, net, strap, band, net posts or singles sticks except as provided in Appendix IV.

-Note: Guidelines for minimum distances between the baseline and backstops and between the sidelines and sidestops can be found in Appendix VIII.
+Note: Guidelines for minimum distances between the baseline and backstops and between the sidelines and sidestops can be found in Appendix IX.